- Career Resurrection:

 - In a way, Pete Willis, who was fired from the band just prior to Pyromania, thus not being able to share in the success of that album or its followup Hysteria.
 He does have some writing credit for Pyromania, however.

 - Troubled Production: Hysteria, partly due to Rick Allen's car accident, among other factors.
 Adrenalize as well, due to the death of Steve Clark.
-Slang had the band facing a lot of personal troubles; Collen got divorced, Allen and Elliot were arrested, Savage was diagnosed with Bell's Palsey and lost his father.
+Slang had the band facing a lot of personal troubles; Collen got divorced, Allen and Elliot were arrested, Sav was diagnosed with Bell's Palsy and lost his father.

 Trivia / Def Leppard